Merkel calls on women to get more active in politics | DW | 23.10.2021

 Several federal ministries, including finance, foreign affairs, interior and transport, have never been headed by women.

-At the start of her fourth term as chancellor, Merkel appointed nine men and seven women for cabinet positions, marking the most female cabinet in German history.
+At the start of her fourth term as chancellor, Merkel appointed nine men and seven women for cabinet positions, making it the most female cabinet in German history.

 sri/aw (dpa, Reuters, AFP)